zbm-dev/zfsbootmenu/docs/man/zfsbootmenu.7.rst

 **zfsbootmenu_early_setup=<executable-list>**

-  An optional variable specifying a space-separated list of paths to setup hooks that will be installed in the ZFSBootMenu initramfs.
+  An optional variable specifying a space-separated list or bash array of paths to setup hooks that will be installed in the ZFSBootMenu initramfs.
 Any path in the list **<executable-list>** that exists and is executable will be installed.

   Any installed early hooks are run after SPL and ZFS kernel modules are loaded and a hostid is configured in */etc/hostid*, but before any zpools have been imported.

 **zfsbootmenu_setup=<executable-list>**

-  An optional variable specifying a space-separated list of paths to setup hooks that will be installed in the ZFSBootMenu initramfs.
+  An optional variable specifying a space-separated list or bash array of paths to setup hooks that will be installed in the ZFSBootMenu initramfs.
 Any path in the list **<executable-list>** that exists and is executable will be installed.

   Any installed hooks are run right before the ZFSBootMenu menu will be presented; ZFS pools will generally have been imported and the default boot environment will be available in the *BOOTFS* environment variable.
 Hooks will not be run if the countdown timer expires (or was set to zero) and the default boot environment is automatically selected. **Note:** The hooks may be run multiple times if the menu is invoked multiple times, e.g., by dropping to an emergency shell and then returning to the menu.
 If a script should only run once, the script is responsible for keeping track of this.

+**zfsbootmenu_load_key=<executable-list>**

+  An optional variable specifying a space-separated list or bash array of paths to load-key hooks that will be installed in the ZFSBootMenu initramfs.
+Any path in the list **<executable-list>** that exists and is executable will be installed.

+  Any installed hooks are run immediately before ZFSBootMenu attempts to unlock an encrypted and locked filesystem.
+Load-key hooks have access to two environment variables that describe the filesystem that must be unlocked:

+  **ZBM_LOCKED_FS**

+    The ZFS filesystem that must be unlocked.

+  **ZBM_ENCRYPTION_ROOT**

+    The encryption root of the locked filesystem.

+  ZFSBootMenu will abandon its attempt to unlock the filesystem and indicate success if the filesystem is not locked after execution of any load-key hook.
+If the filesystem remains locked after hook execution, ZFSBootMenu will continue with its standard unlocking attempt.

+**zfsbootmenu_boot_env=<executable-list>**
 **zfsbootmenu_teardown=<executable-list>**

-  An optional variable specifying a space-separated list of paths to teardown hooks that will be installed in the ZFSBootMenu initramfs.
+  Optional variables specifying space-separated lists or bash arrays of paths to boot-environment and teardown hooks, respectively, that will be installed in the ZFSBootMenu initramfs.
 Any path in the list **<executable-list>** that exists and is executable will be installed.

+  Boot-environment hooks are run after a user has selected a boot environment, but before ZFSBootMenu attempts to load and boot the kernel.

-  Some hardware initialized by the kernel used to boot ZFSBootMenu may not be properly reinitialized when a boot environment is launched.
-Any teardown hooks installed into the ZFSBootMenu initramfs will be run immediately before **kexec** is invoked to jump into the selected kernel.
-This script can be used, for example, to unbind drivers from hardware or remove kernel modules.
+  Teardown hooks are run after the kernel for a selected environment has been loaded and is launching via **kexec** is imminent.
+Some hardware initialized by the ZFSBootMenu kernel may not be properly reinitialized when a boot environment is launched; teardown hooks may be useful to unbind drivers from problematic hardware or remove associated kernel modules.

-  Teardown hooks have access to three environment variables that describe the boot environment that is about to be launched:
+  Boot-envirnment and teardown hooks have access to three environment variables that describe the boot environment that is about to be launched:

   **ZBM_SELECTED_BE**